Updated: June 28, 2022

-It is her hope that others may learn from her story as well.
+She hopes that others may learn from her story as well.

 Mrs. A writes…

-Before my husband worked abroad, we were living a very simple life with our now 2 year old daughter.
+Before my husband worked abroad, we were living a very simple life with our now 2-year-old daughter.
 We were both working in the corporate world and rented a 7,000/month apartment in Makati.
 We budget our combined income and saved up for the birth of our baby.